Institute for Banking and Finance Teaching Seminars Master (en)

 Group size 2 - 3

-Topics The topics will be announced at a presentation event.
-Further information can be found in Stud.IP.
+Topics Available topics will be announced at an introductory session.
+Further information can be found on Stud.IP.

 Schedule